Mizzou offers new hazing prevention tool - NewsBreak

 According to the note, the courses are free to the University of Missouri Community and can be accessed by university login.
 Mizzou communications director Christian Basi said Friday these tools are not required but the university recommends them and said there will be incentives for students who complete the training.

 “We are working and have been working for years to find ways to prevent hazing,” Basi said.
-“We obviously want to elimate it all together.
+“We obviously want to eliminate it altogether.
 We want to encourage them [student leaders] to utilize these to train their organizations on what hazing is, how to identify it and where to report it.”

-Days before the incident, the lawsuit says Santulli’s sister went to the fraternity house to see Santulli, and “for the first time in his life, he broke down and cried to her.”
+Days before the incident, the lawsuit said Santulli’s sister went to the fraternity house to see Santulli, and “for the first time in his life, he broke down and cried to her.”

 Santulli told his sister he was exhausted and that he could not take being in the fraternity anymore.
 The suit said that his sister “realized that he was suffering from overwhelming depression and fatigue.”
 After she and her parents tried telling Santulli to walk away from Phi Gamma Delta, Santulli said he wasn’t a quitter and “Did not want to be humiliated and ridiculed by those who rank he was trying to join.”